awais-amjed/youtube-clone/README.md

-This is a clone of YouTube Website
+This is a Clone of YouTube website created for Learning Purposes.

 <image src="/final.png"></image>